deanm0000/geopl/README.md

 ## Rough order (completely subject to change without notice) of future work.
 1. Add a few calculations from GeoRust (ie area and distance) for existing df
+a.
+Made polygon_fn to take a ListChunked and do polygon methods on them
+b.
+Need to do the same for multipolygon
+c.
+Then other geometries
 2. Python bindings (ie. `def read_kmz(path)->pl.DataFrame` and `geometry.area() -> Expr`)
 3. More calculations from [here](https://docs.rs/geo/latest/geo/)
 4. Proj/crs implementation